IPFC/Inter-Planetary-Flash-Cards/README.md

 ## What is IPFC?

 The goal is for IPFC to be:
+ * A decentralized flashcard cloud storage for flashcards, leveraging [IPFS](https://ipfs.io)
+ * Flashcard and EdTech app ecosystem
  * A universal flashcard format converter,
- * A decentralized flashcard cloud storage for flashcards, leveraging [IPFS](https://ipfs.io) and finally
- * Flashcard and EdTech app ecosystem

 ## Currently IPFC is:

- * A minimal flashcard app for desktop computers.
+ * A minimal flashcard webapp
- * A converter for [Quizlet](https://quizlet.com) flashcard decks exports, solving some of the inconsistencies in export format, especially dealing with images and line breaks.
  * A cloud storage solution for the cards using the [Inter Planetary File System](https://ipfs.io).

 ## Why IPFC?